How GSM London uses 'cookies' on its website

 Non-cookie based tracking

-We use a third party provider, Pinpointe, to deliver our marketing emails.
+We use a third party provider, HubSpot, to deliver our marketing emails and capture your data via web forms.
 We gather statistics around email opening and clicks using industry standard technologies.

 Our emails may contain a single, campaign-unique “web beacon pixel” to tell us whether our emails are opened and verify any clicks through to links or advertisements within the email.
 We may use this information for purposes including determining which of our emails are more interesting to users, to query whether users who do not open our emails wish to continue receiving them and to inform our advertisers in aggregate how many users have clicked on their advertisements.
 The pixel will be deleted when you delete the email.

 By registering on our website, you are consenting to us tracking when you open an email.
 If you do not wish the pixel to be downloaded to your device, you should select to receive emails from us in plain text rather than HTML.